opierez/phase-5-project-management/README.md

 - Some of the task card css was taken from this Tailwind resource: https://v1.tailwindcss.com/components/cards
 - Inspirational quotes were taken from this API: https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373
 - Quote component styling was taken from this resource: https://tailwindcomponents.com/component/quote-box
-- Some of the Login/Signup form styles taken from this resource: https://www.loginradius.com/blog/engineering/guest-post/modern-login-signup-form-tailwindcss-react/
+- Some of the Login/Signup form styles and component architecture taken from this resource: https://www.loginradius.com/blog/engineering/guest-post/modern-login-signup-form-tailwindcss-react/
 - Text and background colors were checked for web accessibility using this resource: https://webaim.org/resources/contrastchecker/
 - Inspiration page background image: Photo by <a href="https://unsplash.com/@artem_kniaz?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Artem Kniaz</a> on <a href="https://unsplash.com/photos/q07EnXxRVUs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>